ta3map/Synapto_Catcher/README.md

 - You can write the range in start:stop format, for example if you write **"8:100"** then all experiments from 8 to 100 will be taken.

 ![Excel Table example](images/select_experiment_number_example.png)

+---

+Follow these steps to efficiently process and analyze your images using Synapto Catcher.
+If you encounter any issues or have questions, please contact me [ta3map@gmail.com](mailto:ta3map@gmail.com?subject=SynaptoCatcher).